dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 **Why**

-This aligns better with expectations and is the default behavior of the major JSON serialization libraries.
+This representation of byte[] aligns better with expectations and is the default behavior of the major JSON serialization libraries.

 **Mitigations**

 Existing data stored as number arrays will still be queried correctly, but currently there isn't a supported way to change back the insert behavior.
-If this is blocking your scenario please comment on [this issue](https://github.com/aspnet/EntityFrameworkCore/issues/17306)
+If this limitation is blocking your scenario, comment on [this issue](https://github.com/aspnet/EntityFrameworkCore/issues/17306)

 <a name="cosmos-metadata"></a>